thuryh/Raman-spectroscopy-simulation-and-nonlinear-fitting/README.md

  # Code:
     Isolated N2 Raman scattering:
-    get_nu_all: Calculate all possible Raman shift of N2 molecule. newraman_spectrum.m: Calculate the intensity at all possible Raman shift.
+    get_nu_all: Calculate all possible vibrational and rotational energy state of N2 molecule in the unit of cm-1. newraman_spectrum.m: Calculate the intensity at all possible Raman shift.

     Voigt profile to simulate broadening.